AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 ---
 keywords: Experience Platform;home;popular topics;cloud storage data;streaming data;streaming
 solution: Experience Platform
-title: Collect Streaming Data Using Source Connectors and APIs
+title: Create a Streaming Dataflow for Raw Data Using the Flow Service API
 topic-legacy: overview
 type: Tutorial
 description: This tutorial covers the steps for retrieving streaming data and bringing them in to Platform using source connectors and APIs.
 exl-id: 898df7fe-37a9-4495-ac05-30029258a6f4
 ---
-# Collect streaming data using source connectors and APIs
+# Create a streaming dataflow for raw data using the [!DNL Flow Service] API

-This tutorial covers the steps for retrieving data from a streaming source connector and bringing them to Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).
+This tutorial covers the steps for retrieving raw data from a streaming source connector and bringing them to Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started